Tim Duncan: "Twin Towers" (1997–2003)

 During the lockout-shortened 1998–99 season, the Spurs started with a lackluster 6–8 record and Popovich came under fire from the press.
 However, Duncan and Robinson stood behind their coach and finished the season with a 31–5 run.
 The sophomore averaged 21.7 points, 11.4 rebounds, 2.4 assists and 2.5 blocks in the regular season, making both the All-NBA and All-Defense First Teams.
 In the 1999 NBA playoffs, the Spurs defeated the Minnesota Timberwolves 3–1, swept the Los Angeles Lakers and the Portland Trail Blazers 4–0, and defeated the Cinderella New York Knicks 4–1 in the Finals.
 In this series, a large contingent of Virgin Islanders flew over to support their local hero, and were not disappointed.
 In the first two games, the "Twin Towers" outscored their Knicks counterparts Chris Dudley/Larry Johnson with 41 points, 26 rebounds, and nine blocks versus five points, 12 rebounds, and zero blocks.
 After a Game 3 loss in which Duncan was held scoreless in the third quarter and committed three turnovers in the last quarter, Duncan bounced back with 28 points and 18 rebounds in a Game 4 win, and in Game 5, the Spurs protected a 78–77 lead seconds from the end with the ball in the Knicks' possession.
 Double teamed by Duncan and Robinson, Knicks swingman Latrell Sprewell missed a last-second desperation shot, and after closing out the series with a strong 31-point, 9-rebound showing in Game 5, Duncan was named Finals MVP, bringing San Antonio their first-ever NBA championship.
 Sports Illustrated journalist and retired NBA player Alex English added: "Duncan came up big each time they went to him with that sweet turnaround jumper off the glass.
 He was the man tonight [in Game 5]."
 And Popovich later said to losing coach Jeff Van Gundy: "I've got Tim and you don't.
 That's the difference."

 In the 1999–2000 season, Duncan further cemented his reputation.
 He averaged 23.2 points, 12.4 rebounds, 3.2 assists and 2.2 blocks per game, earning another pair of All-NBA and All-Defense First Team nods.
 However, the Spurs had a disappointing postseason.
 Duncan injured his meniscus shortly before the end of the regular season and was unable to play in even one postseason game.
 Consequently, the Spurs were eliminated in the first round of the 2000 NBA playoffs, losing 3–1 to the Phoenix Suns.
+The following offseason, Duncan nearly joined the Orlando Magic in free agency, but stayed with the Spurs after Magic coach Doc Rivers refused to allow Duncan to bring his family to fly on the team plane.